LukeRouleau/SR-DEV-BOBERT/README.md

   - Connecting perception (RealSense Cameras) to ROS and verification of message passing
   - Connecting the Jetson to the Teensy via ```rosserial```
   - Integration of the [occupancy](./ROS_Melodic_Implementation/jetson_dev/catkin_ws/src/occupancy/) package for SLAM without path planning
+  - Perform map saving and loading of occupancy maps via a ROS [map_server](http://wiki.ros.org/map_server).
+  - Compose the ros_base package so that the teensy can interpret geometry_msgs/Twist off of the cmd_vel node on the Jetson.
-  - **Next Major Task:** the navigation package from the standard ROS software stack (ros_navigation), and connecting this to the base boilerplate (ros_base) in development by Xuanhao for execution of velocity messages.
+  - **Next Major Task:** the navigation package from the standard ROS software stack (ros_navigation), and connecting this to the base boilerplate (ros_base) which is developed.
 The navigation package containes the tasks of target identification, path planning, and obstacle avoidance.
+Essentially connecting the cameras perception and mapping to the wheel motion package.

 ## Unit Testing
 ### Testing the bobert_control package